Mortgage Approval Factors

 • Jumbo loans: Typically 10–20% minimum

 Putting less than 20% down on a conventional loan means you'll pay private mortgage insurance (PMI), which is added to your monthly payment until you reach 20% equity.
-That's not necessarily a deal-breaker — for many buyers, it makes more sense to buy now with PMI than to wait years to save a larger down payment while home prices and rates shift.
+That's a real cost, but for many buyers it makes more financial sense to buy now with PMI than to wait years saving a larger down payment while prices and rates shift.

 For homeowners refinancing rather than buying, equity plays the same role.
-Lenders typically want at least 5–20% equity remaining after a refinance, depending on the type of transaction and loan program.
-Our mortgage refinance page covers how that works in more detail.
+Lenders typically want at least 5–20% equity remaining after a refinance, depending on the loan type and transaction.
+Our mortgage refinance page covers how that works.

 No lender evaluates these factors in isolation.
-A strong score can sometimes offset a higher DTI.
-A large down payment can compensate for thinner credit history.
-This is why two people with the same income and credit score might qualify for very different loan amounts — or why someone with a 700 credit score might get a better rate than someone with a 690, depending on everything else in the file.
+A strong credit score can sometimes offset a higher DTI.
+A large down payment can compensate for a thinner credit history.
+This is why two people with the same income might qualify for very different loan amounts — or why someone with a 700 credit score might get a better deal than someone at 690, depending on everything else in the file.

-Lenders run your application through automated underwriting systems — Fannie Mae's Desktop Underwriter (DU) or Freddie Mac's Loan Product Advisor (LPA) — that weigh all these factors together and return an approval recommendation.
-That recommendation isn't the final word, but it's a strong signal of where you stand.
+Lenders run your application through automated underwriting systems — Fannie Mae's Desktop Underwriter (DU) or Freddie Mac's Loan Product Advisor (LPA) — that weigh all of these factors together and return an approval recommendation.
+That recommendation isn't the final word, but it's a strong signal of where you stand and which programs fit.

-A buyer in Colorado — let's call her Dana — came to us with a 682 credit score, steady W-2 income of $78,000/year, about $22,000 saved for a down payment, and $520/month in existing debt payments (a car loan and student loans).
+A buyer in Colorado — we'll call her Dana — came to us with a 682 credit score, steady W-2 income of $78,000/year, about $22,000 saved for a down payment, and $520/month in existing debt payments from a car loan and student loans.

 ✓ This is useful if you're...

-• Wondering whether you'll qualify before talking to anyone
+• Trying to gauge whether you'd qualify before talking to anyone

-• Trying to understand why you were denied or quoted a high rate
+• Wanting to understand a past denial or high rate quote

-• Planning to buy in the next 6–18 months and want to know what to improve
+• Planning to buy in the next 6–18 months and want to know what to work on

-• Comparing loan programs and unsure which fits your situation
+• Comparing loan programs and unsure which fits your financial picture

-✗ You might need a different starting point if...
+✗ A different starting point might be better if...

-• You're actively under contract and need fast pre-approval turnaround
+• You're already under contract and need a fast pre-approval

-• You already know your numbers and want rate quotes — our loan programs page may be more direct
+• You know your numbers and want to compare specific loan programs — our loan programs overview is more direct

-• Your income situation is complex enough that a quick conversation will tell you more than any page can
+• Your income situation is complex enough that a 15-minute phone call will answer more than any page can

 Get Honest Answers From Someone Who Knows